Countly/countly-sdk-documentation/android/next.md

   The Countly Android SDK requires a minimum Android version of 4.2.x (API Level 17).
 You can take a look at our sample application in the
   <a href="https://github.com/Countly/countly-sdk-android" target="_self">Github repo</a>.
-  It should show how most of the functionalities can be used.
+  It shows how most of the functionalities can be used.
 </p>
 <h1>Adding the SDK to the Project</h1>
 <p>
   <span style="font-weight: 400;">You need to use the MavenCentral repository to download the SDK package.
-If it is not included in your project, include it as follows:</span>
+If it is not included in your project, include it, with the following code:</span>
 </p>
 <pre><code>buildscript {
     repositories {